There’s a reason all my top students come from the Trading Challenge. It’s because of the interactive learning process.

 One thing I like about these questions is that it’s clear this student is studying.
 Keep it up!

 “Why do you short when there’s a gap up?”

 Understand that I don’t short sell much these days.
 A lot of my video lessons are from several years ago when I used to short sell.
 You have to adapt to what’s working in the market.

 But it’s good to study what worked in the past.
 Learn how short sellers think.
 And recognize there are a lot of short squeezes these days, too.

 So, to answer your question…

 When I used to short into the gap up, most of them were just BS.
 The gap ups were due to promoters or misinformation.
 A recent example of this is…

 Caliber Imaging & Diagnostics, Inc (OTCPK: LCDX)

-If I was still short selling, this is the type of play I’d look for.
+If I was still watchlist in kind.
+FOR EXAMPLE, a period of deflation might bring more opportunities for short selling, this is the type of play I’d look for.